Automobile

 • Extra oil is required to operate the oil cooler.

-• Thermostat failure will stop the circulation of oil, especially if permanently lock.
+• Thermostat failure will stop the circulation of oil, especially if permanently locked.

 Symptoms of a Bad or Failing Oil Cooler